pagkly/Zed/Investopedia3/What a Z-Score Tells Us.md

 What a Z-Score Tells Us
 ## What Is a Z-Score?

 A Z-score is a numerical measurement that describes a value's relationship to the mean of a group of values.
-Z-score is measured in terms of [standard deviations](https://www.investopedia.com/terms/s/standarddeviation.asp) from the mean.
+Z-score is measured in terms of [[standard deviations]](https://www.investopedia.com/terms/s/standarddeviation.asp) from the mean.
 If a Z-score is 0, it indicates that the data point's score is identical to the mean score.
 A Z-score of 1.0 would indicate a value that is one standard deviation from the mean.
 Z-scores may be positive or negative, with a positive value indicating the score is above the mean and a negative score indicating it is below the mean.

 In finance, Z-scores are measures of an observation's variability and can be used by traders to help determine market volatility.
-The Z-score is also sometimes known as the [Altman Z-score](https://www.investopedia.com/terms/a/altman.asp).
+The Z-score is also sometimes known as the [[Altman Z-score]](https://www.investopedia.com/terms/a/altman.asp).

 -   A Z-Score is a statistical measurement of a score's relationship to the mean in a group of scores.
 -   A Z-score can reveal to a trader if a value is typical for a specified data set or if it is atypical.